There are 15 non-technical things that every engineer should know if they want to reach their full potential.

 - Engineering writing style guide – 6 things to know

-Don’t ever assume your design and/or calculations are correct on the first swing.
-ALL engineers make mistakes.
-No exceptions!
+Never assume your design or calculations are right on the first try.
+All engineers make mistakes – no exceptions!

-So use proven engineering review techniques to check your work.
-Below listed I discuss how I check my design drawings and calculations.
+Use proven engineering review techniques to check your work.
+A single mistake can cost millions or even lives.
+Check out my following articles on how I review my design drawings and calculations:

 - How to check engineering drawings?
 8 things to know